xRoR/locastic-tinel/README.md

 - Docker:
 I use docker swarm + traefik proxy, it`s quick and easy solution.
 But I can deploy same/similar stack via noserver services ([vercel](https://vercel.com/), etc) or just plain vps

+- Github Actions:
+Also add workflow to build images and update deployed stack on swarm

 ## Run locally